dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

 ## Regularization

-Regularization techniques can be used to tackle common problems in ML, e.g. to reduce overfitting
+Regularization techniques can be used to tackle common problems in ML, e.g. to reduce overfitting.

-* `Overfitting` is a common issue in ML where the model might perform well on the training set but it may fail when faced new, unseen data.
-This is happening when the patterns and the noise in the training set do not generalize well in the whole dataset, and the model learns only from the specific patterns and specific noise found in the underlying training part of the dataset.
+* `Overfitting` is a common issue in ML where the model might perform well on the training set but may fail when it faces new, unseen data.
+This happens when the patterns and the noise in the training set do not generalize well in the whole dataset, and the model learns only from the specific patterns and noise found in the underlying training part of the dataset.
+* `Underfitting` is the opposite of overfitting.
+It happens when a ML model is too simple to capture the underlying patterns in the training data.
+In other words, the model struggles to grasp the relationships between inputs and outputs, resulting in a poor fit to both the training set and new, unseen data.
+Typically, underfit models exhibit high `bias`; e.g., a simple linear function predicting housing prices may have high bias if it always predicts an increase in price as the house size increases, disregarding other relevant factors.
+In this case, we'd say that the model presents a high bias in the relationship between the inputs (house size) and the output (price) where the model assumes that the house prices are going to be a completely linear function of the house sizes, i.e. it oversimplifies the relationship by assuming that the only factor influencing the price is the size of the house (in that case, adding more inputs, like the area zone of the house, would help reduce underfitting).

 -------------------------------------------------